raficode2303/four-card-feature-section/README-template.md

 ### Solution retrospective

-- What are you most proud of, and what would you do differently next time?
+- What are you most proud of, and what would you do differently next time? to solve the challenge without using `@media`, next time i try to make the cards carousel.
 - What challenges did you encounter, and how did you overcome them?

 * HOW TO MAKE FLEX ITEMS EQUAL WIDTH?